-When Stanley was twenty some therapist suggested they go away alone, camping, a cruise, something out of the environment so that nothing around them would be charged and they would have private time.
+When Stanley was twenty a therapist suggested they go away alone, camping, a cruise, anything far from the environment so that nothing around them would be charged and they would have private time.

 Ty Williams booked tickets on a cruise to Hawaii.
 He and Stanley flew to California, boarded the ship.
 Once the ship at sea, Stanley decided to go on a walk about to get lost and make his father suffer.

 He was Gay but he wasn’t like Stanley.
 He was a nice, loving young man, with impeccable manners and charming presentation, who went off to give his mother private time.

 While Stanley wandered around the ship, Ty and Joyce had deep conversations.
 It was at this time, on another deck, Eric met Stanley and they hit it off as well.

 Stanley did not know his father had already met Eric and his mother.
-He saw Eric as a way to torment his father.
+When he saw Eric it was a tool to torment his father.
 He would be all over Eric so that every one would know he was gay.